iden3/iden3.github.io/mkdocs/docs/credentials/0.1/payment-request.md

 For now only support proof type is [EIP 712 signature suite](https://w3c-ccg.github.io/ethereum-eip712-signature-2021-spec/). <br />
-EIP712 domains are defined [here](https://github.com/iden3/claim-schema-vocab/blob/main/core/json/Iden3PaymentRailsRequestV1.json), where `verifyingContract` is address of contract that accepts payments, name is `MCPayment` and version is ` 1.0.0`.
+EIP712 domains are defined [here](https://github.com/iden3/claim-schema-vocab/blob/main/core/json/Iden3PaymentRailsRequestV1.json), where `verifyingContract` is address of contract that accepts payments, name is `MCPayment` and version is ` 1.0.0`.  <br />

 ```json{
   "EIP712Domain": [
     {